stellar/stellar-protocol/sep-template.md

 ## Specification
 The technical specification should describe the syntax and semantics of any new feature.

-## Rationale
+## Design Rationale
-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
+The rationale fleshes out the specification by describing what motivated this particular design and why certain design decisions were made.
+It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other protocols.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.

-## Backwards Compatibility
-All SEPs that introduce backwards incompatibilities with previous SEPs must include a section describing these incompatibilities and their severity.
-The SEP must explain how the author proposes to deal with these incompatibilities.
-SEP submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Security Concerns
 All SEPs should carefully consider areas where security may be a concern, and document them